milosmns/milosmns.github.io/_pages/about.md

 #### Why though?

-I like sharing ideas through presentations and writing.
+I like to share ideas through presentations and writing.

-If you see anything tech-related, I'll probably like it.
+If you see something related to technology, I'll probably like it.
-I’m a software enthusiast, product developer, engineering lead, tech speaker, event organizer, passionate skier.
+I am a software enthusiast, product developer, technical leader, speaker, event organizer, and avid skier.

-My main interests are Mobile, Cloud, electronics and Smart Devices.
+My main interests are organizations, apps, cloud, electronics and smart devices.
-Other than that, I'll read often about innovation, computer science and organization.
+I also often read or listen about innovation, computer science, and organizational management.

-In my spare time I (try to) travel, speak at conferences, coach, and work on open-source stuff.
+In my spare time, I (try to) travel, speak at conferences, coach, and work on open-source projects.

 ## Connect with me